dan-sprague/dan-sprague.github.io/_posts/2025-02-02-llmthinking.markdown

 $$ x \mid c \sim p(x) $$

-## Combinatorial Explosion

-Unlike rolling a die, sampling the set of all possible sequences is a tremendous problem.
-Consider a DNA strand.
-To construct all possible 100 base pair long DNA molecules, then at each position there must be a subset of sequences that contain all possibilities of A,T,C, or G. For this reason, there are $4^{100}$ or $$1 \times 10^{60}$$ possible DNA strands that are length 100.
-Evaluating all $4^{100}$ molecules is impossible.

-To work around this problem, two things are necessary to generate/sample/identify biologically meaningful sequences.
-The first is a language model that attributes each sequence with a score, where the score encodes some notion of "better".
-In biology, the score is fitness -- a small number of possible DNA molecules improve an organisms chance of survival but the vast majority don't.
-The second is a method that can quickly find higher scoring, or "better", sequences from the soup of meaningless ones.

 # Estimating p(x) with an LLM

 LLMs represent a transformational improvement in our ability to estimate the likelihood of human language.
 An LLM is a function $f$ parameterised by $\theta$, $f_\theta$, that calculates the likelihood^*^ of any sequence $x$.
 Therefore, an LLM is an approximating density for $p(x)$.
 To score possible generated sequences conditional on the model parameters $\theta$ and input context $c$, LLMs evaluate $\hat{p}(x \mid \theta,c)$, and attempt to sample a response that has the highest possible score.
 The best response $x_{\texttt{best}}$ is then the point of highest conditional density $\hat{p}(x \mid c,\theta)$.
 To guarantee that the best possible response from the model, $x_{\texttt{best}}$ must maximize $f_\theta$.